TunnelBear: Reception

 Scott Gilbertson of Wired praised TunnelBear's “cute bear animations”, saying that they make the service more approachable, and described the provider as having security features comparable to the competition and an easy-to-understand privacy policy.
 The provider has faced criticism from WireCutter for comparatively slower speeds and dropped video calls in their tests of the service, but WireCutter stated that TunnelBear excels in “usability, trust, and transparency”.
 Rae Hodge at CNET criticised the service for its limited server locations and the inability for users to pick an individual server within a location.
-Hodge also raised concerns that Tunnelbear's records could be subpoenaed because they are a Canadian business owned by an American company.
+Hodge also raised concerns that Tunnelbear's records could be subpoenaed because they are a Canadian business owned by an American company and does not have a "no logs" promise like many competitors.
+PCWorld noted that although TunnelBear is simple and approachable, it does not match the speed and range of features offered by some competitors.